DanWehr/recompyle/README.md

 # Performance

-Performance has been measured using a [script](recompyle/performance.py) with multiple versions of a simple function with 10 calls, one of which is unmodified by Recompyle to serve as a reference for others that use the `rewrite_wrap_calls` and `shallow_call_profiler` decorators.
+Performance has been measured using a [script](recompyle/performance.py) with multiple versions of a simple function with 10 calls, one of which is unmodified by Recompyle to serve as a reference for others that use the `wrap_calls` and `shallow_call_profiler` decorators.
 The numbers below are from running this script on an i7-6700K CPU, running Windows 10 with other software open at the same time.

 ```text
 Running unwrapped function 100,000 times, repeat 100/100: average 0.7551001199990424 microseconds